xuankimtran/docs-1/pages/katalon-analytics/docs/bdd-test-results.md

 ## Upload and view BDD Test Results in Katalon TestOps

-### Configure BDD settings
+### Configure BDD Settings

-You can configure BDD settings in Katalon TestOps to upload BDD Test Results automatically.
+You can configure BDD Settings in Katalon TestOps to upload BDD Test Results automatically.

 Follow these steps: